caneparesearch/project_grainboundary/README.md

 ### File: miller_shift.json
 The **miller_shift.json** is a JSON file containing the original data of the surface structure or the grain boundary structure.
 For slab models, miller_shift.json contains the following quantities:
-- final_energy: the calculated DFT total energy of this structure,
+- final_energy: the calculated DFT total energy of this structure in eV,
 - gamma: the surface energy in J m<sup>-2</sup>,
 - work_function: the work function of this slab model if calculated in eV,
 - ionization_potentail: the ionization potential of the slab model in eV, if calculated,